tmelliottjr/vue-completer/README.md

 ## Slots

-For more control over the rendered suggestions, the `suggestion` [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) is available.
+For more control over the rendered suggestions, the `suggestion` default [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) is available.
 This allows the use of any markup or component you want.

 ```javascript
 <VueCompleter